veselink1/refl-cpp/README.md

 A static reflection library for modern C++ 🔯🔥

 ## Synopsis
-ReflCpp allows static reflection and inspection of types in C++ with full support for *templated types and functions*!
-The metadata required for this is specified through the use of macros (but wait!).
+**ReflCpp allows static reflection and inspection of types in C++ with full support for *templated types and functions*!** The metadata required for this is specified through the use of macros (but wait!).
 The macros require the user to only specify the type that is being reflected and only the names of the members that are of interest.
-ReflCpp has a small and well-organised API surface.
+ReflCpp has a small and **well-organised API surface**.

-Macro-based code-gen has been minimized as must as is possible to support all basic requirements.
+- Macro-based code-gen has been minimized as must as is possible to support all basic requirements.
 All higher-level operations are implemented as free types and function in one of the utility namespaces.

-Support for autogeneration of reflection metadata through a non-intrusive interface is commit soon (currently WIP) in the form of [refl-ht](https://github.com/veselink1/refl-ht).
+- Support for **autogeneration of reflection metadata** through a **non-intrusive interface** is commit soon (currently WIP) in the form of [refl-ht](https://github.com/veselink1/refl-ht).

-Minimum language standard: C++17
+- Minimum language standard: C++17

-See examples/ for more usage examples.
+- See examples/ for more usage examples.

 Example metadata declaration:
 ```cpp